IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Kurt_Lewin" target="_blank">Kurt Lewin</a>

+>“Consciousness is a much smaller part of our mental life than we are conscious of, because we cannot be conscious of what we are not conscious of.
+How simple that is to say; how difficult to appreciate!”

+― <a href="https://en.wikipedia.org/wiki/Julian_Jaynes" target="_blank">Julian Jaynes</a>

 >“Doubts about the existence of free will and individuals are nothing new, of course.
 More than 2,000 years ago thinkers in India, China and Greece argued that ‘the individual self is an illusion’.
 Yet such doubts don’t really change history much unless they have a practical impact on economics, politics and day-to-day life. **Humans are masters of cognitive dissonance**, and we allow ourselves to believe one thing in the laboratory and an altogether different thing in the courthouse or in parliament.
 Just as Christianity didn’t disappear the day Darwin published On the Origin of Species, so liberalism won’t vanish just because scientists have reached the conclusion that there are no free individuals.”

 >“Buddha agreed with modern biology and New Age movements that happiness is independent of external conditions.
 Yet his more important and far more profound insight was that true happiness is also independent of our inner feelings.
 Indeed, the more significance we give our feelings, the more we crave them, and the more we suffer.
 Buddha’s recommendation was to stop not only the pursuit of external achievements, but also the pursuit of inner feelings.”